 Information for the Start of the Year

-, Monday, August 28, McGuire Hall East: schedule (PDF) here
+New Faculty Orientation, Monday, August 28, McGuire Hall East: View Schedule (PDF).

-, Tuesday, August 29, Timonium Graduate Campus: schedule (PDF) here
+- New Part Time Faculty Orientation, Tuesday, August 29, Timonium Graduate Campus: schedule (PDF) View Schedule (PDF).

-, focused on Student-driven Learning and High-impact Teaching Practices, Wednesday, August 30, McGuire Hall: schedule available here
+- Teaching Enhancement Workshop, focused on Student-driven Learning and High-impact Teaching Practices, Wednesday, August 30, McGuire Hall: View Schedule.

 What’s Happening Throughout the Year?

-For more information on all positions in Academic Affairs, go here
+For more information on all positions in Academic Affairs, visit the Academic Affairs Leaders webpage.

 New to the Academic Division